Hi, my name is Liz and I have the Too Much Gene.

 My hair has gotten long.
 Since I made the decision between dying my hair and letting my curls flourish four years ago, my hair has gone through several-inch cuts every other month to chop off the bleached bits.
 The bi-weekly coconut oil treatment has made my hair look extra luxurious.
 Preparing for those treatments, however, doesn't look as nice.

 Like the caption says.
-I don't know about you, but I'm not a fan of the frizz bomb that my hair turns in to once dried.
+I don't know about you, but I'm not a fan of the frizz bomb that my hair turns in to if brushed while dry.
 I envy those who can dry brush for better hair results.
 On the bright side, I would have made a wonderful Hermione.
 LOL!

 It's taken a lot longer than I would have liked for me to get all of the stuff together for the Hamster Mansion Renovations.
 I've been on a very fervent hunt for wood and wire mesh/chicken wire/hardware cloth since the Summer.
 Each place we visited or thought we could get these items from turned out to be a bust.
 At one point in time I let my frustration take over and I stopped looking.
 I stopped watching various Pet Tuber videos for information and inspiration.
 I stayed off of the major hamster owner forums.
 When I realized how much I had distanced myself from the hamsters and their care, I could only feel shame and it contributed a lot to how much I threw myself into their care and well-being.